csc-training/csc-env-eff/part-2/data-io/tutorial-fastdisks.md

    echo $TMPDIR
    ```

+   💡 Note how the path to the fast local storage area contains the ID of your
+   Slurm job, `/run/nvme/job_<id>`.

-3. Try the same now in a proper batch job.
-Create a file called `my_nvme.bash`
+3. Terminate the interactive session and now try the same in a proper batch
-   using, for example, the `nano` text editor:
+   job.
+Create a file called `my_nvme.bash` using, for example, the `nano` text
+   editor:

    ```bash
    nano my_nvme.bash